Participate in the Great Backyard Bird Count 2012

 • pieces of cut fruit

-Check the official website for tips on how to attract more birds and how to count the birds.
+Check the official website (How to Participate in the GBBC) for tips on how to attract more birds and how to count the birds.
 There will also be lists available of birds you are likely to see in your region that you can print out to make identification easier.

 • Bird guide - Be sure to have a good bird book to look up unfamiliar birds.